Do you like to eat ghoti? In case you’re wondering what that means, consider

 At least spell checkers actually help in these instances.

 Sometimes we’ve stopped pronouncing the schwa entirely.
 How many people pronounce the second a in caramel, the first e in different, the second o in chocolate?
-Separate has three syllables as a verb, but often only two as a noun.
+Separate has three syllables as a verb, but often only two as an adjective.

 It seems the more pronunciation changes, the more weird English spelling remains the same.

 I guess I didn’t make much sense of it after all, did I?
 Ghoti and ghoughghteighpteaux anyone?

 9 fun facts about the schwa / Arika Okrent, Mental Floss.
 May 20, 2014

 11 weirdly spelled words—and how they got that way / Arika Okrent, Mental Floss.
 January 4, 2017